-The administrator will establish and maintain separate segregated accounts as follows: the collection account and the reserve account.
+The administrator will establish and maintain separate segregated accounts as follows: the collection account, the reserve account and the pre-funding account.
 We refer to these accounts collectively as the "trust accounts."
 Each account will be established in the name of the indenture trustee on behalf of the noteholders and the trust.
 In addition, TERI will pledge a portion of its guaranty fees to the indenture trustee to secure its guaranty obligations, pursuant to the TERI security agreement.
 Amounts pledged pursuant to the TERI security agreement will be held by the indenture trustee in a separate TERI pledge fund.
 The cost of issuance account does not constitute an account held by the indenture trustee as part of the trust's property and does not secure payment of the securities.

 Funds in the trust accounts will be invested as provided in the indenture in eligible investments.
-Eligible investments are generally limited to short-term U.S. government backed securities, certain highly rated commercial paper and money market funds and other investments acceptable to the rating agencies as being consistent with the rating of the securities.
-Eligible investments are limited to obligations or securities that mature not later than the business day immediately preceding the related distribution date.
+Eligible investments are generally limited to short-term U.S. government backed securities, certain highly rated commercial paper and money market funds, guaranteed investment contracts and other investments acceptable to the rating agencies as being consistent with the rating of the securities.
+Eligible investments are limited to obligations or securities that mature not later than the business day immediately preceding the related distribution date or, in the case of guaranteed investment contracts, that permit withdrawal of invested funds as required by the indenture.
 Investment earnings on funds deposited in the trust accounts, net of losses and investment expenses, will be deposited in the collection account on each distribution date and will be treated as collections of interest on the trust student loans.